Netflix comedies to overcome the January slope - Asap Land

 'Two blondes of chest hair'

-Some terrible kidnappings are putting the Hamptons in check (if you have a good memory, you will remember that it was the exclusive area where the girls of 'Gossip Girl' spent the summer) and there are two FBI agents moving there to carry out a complex investigation.
-The problem is that they can't think of a better thing than pretending to be girls with the aim of entering high society.
+Some terrible kidnappings are putting the Hamptons in check (if you have a good memory, you will remember that it was the exclusive area where the girls of 'Gossip Girl' were vacationing) and there are two FBI agents moving there to conduct a complex investigation.
+The problem is that they can't think of a better thing than pretending to be girls with the goal of entering high society.
 Obviously, the thing will get out of hand …

 'Like life itself'